Montreal Biodome

-The Montreal Biodome (Biodôme de Montréal) is a museum of enclosed ecosystems located at Olympic Park in the Mercier–Hochelaga-Maisonneuve borough of Montreal, Quebec, Canada, that allows visitors to walk through replicas of four ecosystems found in the Americas.
+The Montreal Biodome (Biodôme de Montréal) is a museum of enclosed ecosystems located at Olympic Park in the Mercier–Hochelaga-Maisonneuve borough of Montreal, Quebec, Canada, that allows visitors to walk through replicas of five ecosystems found in the Americas: Tropical rainforest, Laurentian maple forest, a Gulf of St. Lawrence estuary, Labrador Coast, and Sub-Antarctic Islands.

-It is one of two large-scale enclosed ecosystem structures in the Western Hemisphere, the other being Biosphere 2 in Tucson, Arizona, United States.
+It is one of two large-scale enclosed ecosystem structures in the Western Hemisphere, the other being Biosphere 2 in Oracle, Arizona, United States.
 However, unlike the latter, the Montreal Biodome was designed primarily as a museum, resembling but fundamentally different from a closed ecological system such as Biosphere 2.
+The key mission of the Biodome is conservation.

 The building was originally constructed for the 1976 Olympic Games as a velodrome (cycling stadium) with 2,600 seats.
 It hosted both track cycling and judo events.
 Renovations on the building began in 1989 and in 1992 the indoor nature exhibit was opened.

-The Montreal Biodome is one of four facilities that make up the largest natural science museum complex in Canada, Space for Life, which also includes the Montreal Insectarium, Montreal Botanical Garden, and Rio Tinto Alcan Planetarium.
+The Montreal Biodome is one of five facilities that make up the largest natural science museum complex in Canada, Space for Life, which also includes the Montreal Insectarium, Montreal Botanical Garden, the biosphere and Rio Tinto Alcan Planetarium.
 It is an accredited member of both the Association of Zoos and Aquariums (AZA) and Canada's Accredited Zoos and Aquariums (CAZA) association.

 History

 The building was designed by French architect Roger Taillibert as part of his larger plan for an Olympic park that included the Montreal Olympic Stadium and the Olympic pool.
 The venue was a combined velodrome and judo facility.
 Construction of the building began in August 1973, and the facility was officially opened in April 1976.

-The velodrome, along with the accompanying Olympic pool, inspired Tallibert's later designs for Luxembourg's National Sports and Culture Centre.

 In 1988, a feasibility study was conducted for converting the velodrome into a biodome.
-Construction started in 1989, and the facility was opened to the public on 18 June 1992 as the Montreal Biodome.
+Pierre Bourque, then the mayor of Montreal, was inspired to develop the site after he helped organized the Floralies Internationales de Montréal, a horticultural exhibition that was also hosted in the former velodrome.
+Construction started in 1989, and the facility was opened to the public on June 18, 1992, as the Montreal Biodome.

 In the summer of 2003, the Biodome installed an audio guide system that lets visitors get information about what they are viewing, and also provides statistics to the facility about what the visitors find most interesting.
 Visitors can rent a receiver programmed to receive French, Spanish, or English for adults, or French or English for children.